František Kóša: Youth

-Žilina
+Senior

-Kóša made his professional debut for Žilina on 7 August 2024 in a 0–0 draw against FK Železiarne Podbrezová, coming on as a substitute in the 67” minute for Yves Erick Bile.
-His first start for the club came on 8 March 2025, in a 0–0 draw once again against Podbrezová, he came off in the 64” minute for Lukáš Prokop.
-Kóša scored his first goal for Žilina in a 3–3 draw against MFK Ružomberok, scoring in the 90th minute to equalize the game.
+Kóša made his professional debut for Žilina on 7 August 2024 in a 0–0 draw against Podbrezová, coming on as a substitute in the 67th minute for Yves Erick Bile.
+His first start for the club came on 8 March 2025, in a 0–0 draw once again against Podbrezová, he came off in the 64th minute for Lukáš Prokop.
+Kóša scored his first goal for Žilina in a 3–3 draw against MFK Ružomberok in September 2025, scoring in the 90th minute to equalize the game.
+In December 2025 he was named Slovakia's under-19 player of the year.
+During the winter preparations he played with the U19 side, where he scored the winning goal in a 2–1 win against Liverpool in the 65th minute, helping his team qualify to the UEFA Youth League round of 16.

 International career

 Under-18

-Kóša scored his first goal at youth international level in a 2–1 win over Guatemala U18, scoring the first goal in the 36” minute.
-Guatemala would later equalize the game, however a goal in the 93” minute of the game by Tomáš Husarčík would win the game for Slovakia.
+Kóša scored his first goal at youth international level in a 2–1 win over Guatemala, scoring the first goal in the 36th minute.
+Guatemala would later equalize the game, however a goal in the 93rd minute of the game by Tomáš Husarčík would win the game for Slovakia.

 Under-19

-On 11 March 2025, Kóša was nominated for the Slovakia national under-19 football team for 3 friendlies against Poland U19, Montenegro U19, and Georgia U19.
-He played in a 2–2 draw against Georgia U19, playing the full game.
+On 11 March 2025, Kóša was nominated for the Slovakia national under-19 team for three friendlies against Poland, Montenegro and Georgia.
+He played in a 2–2 draw against Georgia, playing the full game.